ligato/docs/docs/developer-guide/kvscheduler.md

 ### Introduction

-The KV Scheduler core plugin addresses dependency resolution, and computes the proper programming sequence for multiple interdependent configuration items.
+The KV Scheduler core plugin supports dependency resolution, and computes the proper programming sequence for multiple interdependent configuration items.
 It works with VPP and Linux agents on the southbound (SB) side, and external data stores and rpc clients on the northbound (NB) side.

 ---

 ### Motivation

-The KV Scheduler addresses several challenges encountered in the original VPP agent design.
+The KV Scheduler addresses several challenges observed in the original VPP agent design.
 These challenges arose as the variety and complexity of different configuration items increased.

 * VPP and Linux plugins became bloated, complicated, and suffered from race conditions and a lack of visibility.
 </br>
 </br>

-* `configurator` components of VPP and Linux plugins, each processing a specific configuration item type were built from scratch, solving the same set of problems, with frequent code duplication.
+* VPP and Linux plugin `configurator` components, each processing a specific configuration item type, were built from scratch, solving the same set of problems, with frequent code duplication.
 </br>
 </br>